adlgrbz/YouTubeCounter/README.md

 ```

 ## Usage
-1. Open the software. <br/>
+1. Open the software <br/>
-`$ yscounter` <br/>
+`$ yscounter` or `Application Menu` > `Utility` > `YSCounter`
-or `Application Menu` > `Utility` > `YSCounter`
+2. Enter your YouTube channel ID <br/>
-2. Enter your YouTube channel ID.
+How to find the [channel ID](https://support.google.com/youtube/answer/3250431?hl=en)?
-3. Choose the Arduino port.
+3. Choose the Arduino port
-4. Upload the code to the Arduino card.
+4. Upload the code to the Arduino card
-5. Test the subscriber data.
+5. Test the subscriber data
-6. Send the data to the card.
+6. Send the data to the Arduino card

 ## Demo